blynzdotdev/user.js_dummy.ver/README.md

 I make this repo, because i found the orginal very confusing and unfriendly for beginners.
 This repo aims to provide a complete and useful experience out of the box.

-The user.js, prefcleaner, and updater are the work of ArkenFox.
-I just wrote a good user-overrides.js and a installation guide that is easier to understand than theirs
+The user.js, prefcleaner, and updater are the work of ArkenFox. (original here: https://github.com/arkenfox/user.js) I just wrote a good user-overrides.js and a installation guide that is easier to understand than theirs.

+Project is under MIT license, all rights owned by Arkenfox. (https://github.com/arkenfox)

+Check project wiki for the guide.